Stripe Makassar Community

 Online or offline?

-The first three technical workshops run online.
-The fourth event is planned as an offline community meetup in Makassar for developers, founders, and local builders.
+The first three technical series run online.
+The fourth series is planned as an offline community meetup in Makassar for developers, founders, and local builders.

 Is this a BabySea product workshop?